StarvinXarvin/Dialogue-System/README.md

 ![Rdr3](https://github.com/StarvinXarvin/Dialog-System/blob/main/docs/Rdr3.jpg)

 In this game, we play as Arthur Morgan, a ninteenth century northamerican bandit, whose development throughout the game is reconsidering the ethics of his criminal lifestyle, and realizing that the crew he has been in his whole life is slowly showing its true colors, as well as falling apart.
-Given that this game is a prequel to Red Dead Redemption (2010), the game’s ending regardless of your choices must be very similar, so the dialog system of this game does not allow for much freedom.
+Given that this game is a prequel to _Red Dead Redemption (2010)_, the game’s ending regardless of your choices must be very similar, so the dialog system of this game does not allow for much freedom.
 Your actions do influence some moments of the game, but they don’t really do much in the grand scheme of things.
 In a smaller scale, though, when interacting with an NPC, you often get the option to be nice, be a jerk, or straight up threatening to rob them.
 In those situations, what you pick decides if you are going to get a bullet through your skull or not.

-Now, a game with multiple complex dialogue options would be Fallout New Vegas, often praised by its smart writing and characterisation.
+Now, a game with multiple complex dialogue options would be _Fallout New Vegas (2010)_, often praised by its smart writing and characterisation.

 ![fallout1](https://github.com/StarvinXarvin/Dialog-System/blob/main/docs/fallout1.jpg)